apple-juju/ADA_Chilling_Effects/index.md

 <img src=".\images\surveillance.jpg">

-### But what exactly is a "Chilling Effect" ?
-Wikipedia defines it as:
+### But what exactly is a "Chilling Effect"?

 ---

-"In a legal context, the inhibition or discouragement of the legitimate exercise of natural and legal rights by the threat of legal sanction"
+Wikipedia defines it as: "In a legal context, the inhibition or discouragement of the legitimate exercise of natural and legal rights by the threat of legal sanction"

 ---